medusajs/medusa/docs/content/deployments/server/deploying-on-digital-ocean.md

 ![GitHub repository's URL](https://res.cloudinary.com/dza7lstvk/image/upload/v1668001818/Medusa%20Docs/Netlify/pHfSTuT_w544lr.png)

 Copy the link.
-Then, open your terminal in the directory that holds your Medusa server codebase and run the following commands:
+Then, open your terminal in the directory that holds your Medusa backend codebase and run the following commands:

 ```bash
 git init